abdulroqeeb/Algorithms/README.md

 # Algorithms
 A collection of random solutions
-- Estimation of pi via montecarlo simulation
+- Estimation of pi via montecarlo simulation: pi_estimation.ipynb